kmarkley/Indigo-Online-Sensor/README.md

 # Online Sensor

-This is an )extremely simple plugin that pings internet servers and presents the result as an Indigo Sensor device.
+This is an extremely simple plugin that checks for internet connectivity and presents the result as an Indigo device.

 There are 2 main uses:

 1. Determine if the machine running Indigo Server is connected to the internet.
 2. Determine if a particular online service is available.

-(One could conceivable also use this to determine the status of local network resouces, but FINGscan is a much more robust tool for that.)
+One could conceivable also use this to determine the status of local network resouces, but FINGscan is a much more robust tool for that.

 ## Easy Setup

-Select **Add Sample Device** from the plugin's menu.
-A device will be created that pings 8 very large DNS servers.
+Select the **Add Sample Device** items from the plugin's menu.

+For **Online Sensor**, device will be created that pings 8 very large DNS servers.
 Now Indigo knows if it is connected to the internet.

+For **Public IP**, a device will be created that uses ipecho.net to get your public IP.

-Customize the configuration any way you like.
+Most people will only need one device of each type, and default setting should work fine.
+But you can customize the configurations any way you like.

 ## Devices

-The plugin defines one new type of Device, the Online Sensor.
+The plugin defines two new types of Device, Online Sensors, and Public IPs.

+### 'Online Sensor' devices

-### Configuration
+#### Configuration

-##### Servers
+* **Servers**
 Define up to 8 servers for the device to ping.
 Servers can be IP addresses or Domain names.
 Basic validation will be performed.

-##### Update Frequency (minutes)
+* **Update Frequency (minutes)**
 Define how often the device will check (ping) the server(s).

-##### Sensor Logic
+* **Sensor Logic**
 Define whether the device goes **ON** when **ANY** of the servers reply to pings or when **ALL** of them do.

-### States
+#### States

-The plugin provide the following device states:

-##### IP Address

-The apparent public IP address of the machine running Indigo Server.
-Useful as a trigger for updating DDNS.

-##### Last Up
+* **Last Up**
 Timestamp of the last time the device switched to the **ON** state.

-##### Last Down
+* **Last Down**
 Timestamp of the last time the device switched to the **OFF** state.

-##### Next Update
+* **Next Update**

-Seconds after epoch to perform the next update.
+Seconds after epoch when next update is scheduled.
 Used internally.

+* **onOffState** (UI display)
+Whether Indigo is connected to the internet.

+### 'Public IP' devices

+#### Configuration

+* **IP Echo Service**
+Define the service you want to use.
+Defaults to http://ipecho.net/plain

+* **Update Frequency (minutes)**
+Define how often the device will check (ping) the server(s).
+5 minute minimum.

+#### States

+* **IP Address**
+The apparent public IP address of the machine running Indigo Server.
+Note that the state does not change until a new positive result is obtained.
+If the device fails to optain an IP, the old state will persist.
+This makes it useful as a trigger for updating DDNS.

+* **IP Address UI** (UI display)
+Same as above, except that when the device fails to connect the UI displays "N/A".

+* **Last Success**
+Timestamp of the last time the device successfully optained an IP address.

+* **Last Fail**
+Timestamp of the last time the device failed to optained an IP address.

+* **Next Update**
+Seconds after epoch when next update is scheduled.
+Used internally.

+* **onOffState**
+If the last attempt was successful.

 ## Notes

-* The list of servers will be shuffled before each update.
-For **ANY** sensor logic and frequent updating, this speeds up updates in the the case where the first server is not reachable.
+* When sensor logic is **ANY**, the list of servers will be shuffled before each update.
 * The ping command sends a single ping packet with a timeout of 1 second.
-So maximum time to update is on the order of 8 seconds.
-Typically *much* lower.
+* The IP Echo request has a timeout of 15 seconds.